-Net assets with donor restrictions at June 30, 2020, consist of an endowment fund established in 2006 to support the Tennessee Young Writers workshop.
+Net assets with donor restrictions at June 30, 2021 and 2020, consist of an endowment fund established in 2006 to support the Tennessee Young Writers workshop.
 The original contribution to the endowment fund was subject to a donor restriction stipulating that the original principal of the gift is to be held and invested by the Organization indefinitely, and income from the fund is to be used to fund an annual scholarship.
 The Organization has informally adopted investment and spending policies based on the requirements of the State Prudent Management of Institutional Funds Act ("SPMIFA").
-Based on the Organization's interpretation of SPMIFA, and in accordance with donor restrictions, contributions to the endowment fund are classified as permanently restricted net assets.
+Based on the Organization's interpretation of SPMIFA, and in accordance with donor restrictions, contributions to the endowment fund are classified as net assets with donor restrictions of a perpetual nature.
 The historic dollar value of those contributions must be maintained in perpetuity.
-Income from the fund is classified as net assets with donor restrictions until the purpose restriction is satisfied, at which time the net assets are reclassified to net assets without donor restrictions.
+Income from the fund is classified as net assets with donor restrictions is satisfied, at which time the net assets are reclassified to net assets without donor restrictions.
 However, if the restriction is fulfilled in the same reporting period in which the income is earned, the income is reported as without donor restriction.

 The Organization's endowment fund is invested with the unrestricted funds in mutual funds.
-At June 30, 2020, the endowment fund in the amount of \$15,000 is classified as net assets with donor restrictions.
-Changes in endowment net assets for the year ended June 30, 2020 were insignificant.
+At June 30, 2021 and 2020, the endowment fund in the amount of \$15,000 is classified as net assets with donor restrictions.
+Changes in endowment net assets for the years ended June 30, 2021 and 2020 were insignificant.